10 Inexpensive Day Trips Near Greenville, SC That Will Save You Money on Your Next Adventure

 What are your favorite inexpensive day trips near Greenville, SC?
 Let us know!

 Wanting to get away without breaking the bank?
-These 10 Day Trips from Greenville, SC are full of adventure and fun, without having to spend a lot of money!
-Pack and picnic and head out for a day trip.
+These 10 cheap day trips near Greenville, SC are full of adventure and fun.
+And you don’t have to spend a lot of money!
+Pack and picnic and head out.